High Ercall Primary School

 Where there is a higher level of need, or increasing concerns about a pupil, after consultation with parents and carers, we may involve other agencies for support.
 In school this is called ‘School Support'.
 The list of other agencies we work with is detailed in the About Us section.
 Following detailed assessments, using school progress records, parental views and the outcomes of any assessments from external agencies, an Individual Provision Map (IPM) is written.
 Specific targets are set, and a programme of work established.
 Targets on IPMs are reviewed each term with the SENCO, staff, parents and children.
 New targets are set following the review and progress recorded.
 If it is relevant, risk assessments or Individual care plans will be written to ensure all medical needs are supported in school and all children with special needs are safe in our care.

 Where, despite careful planning, action and review, the child continues to made little or no progress, we would work alongside the parents to consider whether a request for an Education, Health and Care needs Assessment should be submitted to the Local Authority.
+This would only happen after a substantial period of support, and where a child is working at a level significantly lower than their peers.

 An Education, Health and Care needs assessment can lead to an Education Health and Care Plan (EHCP) which is a statutory document which details the needs of a child and the actions needed to support them in school to enable the child to make good progress.
 This process is led by the Local Authority with the parents, pupil and school.
 Further information is detailed in the SEN Policy.